R1nge/R1nge/README.md

 Java
 - [Wolves Emperor](https://modrinth.com/mod/wolves-emperor/) - a minecraft mod that allows to control tamed wolves (SOON)
 - [Pets Protector](https://modrinth.com/mod/pets-protector/) - a minecraft mod that prevents tamed wolves from getting damage from player (SOON)

+C#
+- A telegram bot that converts video and audio files into video notes or voice messages with correct waveform

+Mix
+- A telegram bot that allows to change the voice (C#, Python)
+- [wAIfu](https://github.com/R1nge/OpenWaifu) - an AI companion (C#, Python)

 Also I have expericence with
 - .Net (telegram bots, winforms, asp)